-As warmer weather arrives, so does grilling season.
-It is nice to get outside and enjoy a meal with family and friends.
+As warmer weather arrives, so does grilling season, which is perfect for a heart healthy lifestyle.
 Lisa Akly, RD, shared five tips for healthier outdoor cooking this summer.

 - Feast on fish.
 Think beyond the traditional burgers and hot dogs and try grilling some fish.
 Unlike high fat meats, fish is low in saturated fat.
 Salmon, lake trout and tuna are a few examples of fish that are high in omega3 fatty acids, which are good for your heart.

 - Grill fruits and vegetables.
 Squash, corn, asparagus, eggplant, mushrooms and bell peppers are just some ideas of vegetables you can grill.
 Cut vegetables into pieces that will cook evenly.
 Grill fruits like apples, pears, peaches and pineapples, which hold their shape and texture well on the grill and make a tasty side dish or healthy dessert.